-- 1. Select all occupants that will be members of the group.
-All selected occupants must share the same behavior. - 2.
-Right click to activate the pop-up menu, click New Movement Group from Selection
+- 1. Select all occupants that will be members of the group. - 2.
+Right click to activate the pop-up menu, click New Movement Group from Selection.

 The new Movement Group will appear in the Tree view within the Movement Groups node.
-The movement group parameters (e.g. Maximum Distance) can be edited by selecting the movement group in the tree.
+The Movement Group parameters (e.g. Maximum Distance) can be edited by selecting the Movement Group in the tree.

-Manually creating individual movement groups is likely only necessary for special cases.
+Manually creating individual Movement Groups is likely only necessary for special cases.
 Movement Group Templates offer a way to automatically create Movement Groups.

-7.3.
+8.3.
 Movement Group Templates

-Rather than describing a specific set of occupants that will move together, Movement Group Templates describe a kind of Movement Group.
+Rather than describing a specific set of occupants that will move together, Movement Group

+Templates describe a kind of Movement Group.
 An example might be "Families, with 1-2 adults and 1-3 children".
 Pathfinder can use these descriptions to automatically create large numbers of Movement Groups from selections of occupants or during the simulation.